 NOTE: At the moment we have not implemented support for axis, gridline and label configuration for extended charts.

-chart cycles through all the colors data series while the Histogram
+Note that the Funnel chart cycles through all the colors data series while the Histogram sets the same color to all its bars.

-has it's own object of design properties, similarly to the chart types described in the previous section (ie. Line, Donut, etc.).
-This is because the BoxWhisker
+BoxWhisker has it's own object of design properties, similarly to the chart types described in the previous section (ie. Line, Donut, etc.).
+This is because the BoxWhisker chart types is reliant on the outline, so the option exists to overwrite the outline colors specifically for this chart type.

 {